 UNIGIS programme

 The SPINlab coordinates the UNIGIS distance learning postgraduate course and masters programme on spatial information management.
 Geographical Information Systems (GIS) represents one of the most rapidly expanding areas in Information Technology.
 GIS is seen increasingly as an essential tool in many areas of government and business.
-See the UNIGIS link in the menu, or visit the UNIGIS website directly to see what UNIGIS Amsterdam has to offer.
+These webpages detail UNIGIS Amsterdam ‘s programme how you can apply.

 National GI-minor